charliecalvert/CloudNotes/Assignments/React/ReactReduxBasics.md

 ## Redux

-The overall goal is to:
+In Redux projects, it is often best to:

 - Put all our state in one place
 - Make state immutable.
 You can completely rebuild it, but you can't modify it.
   - If you want to update it, you completely rebuild state

+There are several pieces in application of this type.
+One is a module called a **reducer**.

 There is only one place where you rebuild state: the **reducer**.
 Hence there is never any question of where something happened in a big application.
 It could only have happened in the **reducer**.
 I explain reducers later in this document.

+## Tracking State

-A Redux tracks your app's state.
+Redux tracks your app's state.
 It has the following methods:

 - subscribe,
 - dispatch,
 - getState

+They are discussed below in various different sections of the document.

 ## Dispatch